rladies/rladiesguide/content/rocur/admin guide/index.en.md

 -   #rocur channel on the [R-Ladies Community Slack](https://rladies.org/form/community-slack/)

-Additionally, admin members will have access to Airtable and shared Google Drive folders.
+Additionally, admin members will have access to Airtable and shared Google Drive folders. <!--# ADD LINK TO GOOGLE DRIVE FOLDER -->